elementary-Inc/blog/_posts/2022/2022-11-31-elementary-os-7-available-now.md

 ### Camera

-Support MJPEG cameras
+Wider hardware compatibility (e.g. StarBook Mk V) Support MJPEG cameras
-Fixes:

-Show error in case no camera device is available
-New features:

-Take a photo or video on secondary-click
-Fixes:

-Ensure brightness, contrast, and mirror continue working after taking a photo Wider hardware compatibility (e.g. StarBook Mk V) Ensure photos saved properly
+Ensure brightness, contrast, and mirror continue working after taking a photo

 ### Terminal

-New features:

 Option to follow system dark style preference
 Create a custom color palette
-Fixes:

 Default styles are fully opaque and updated to the latest upstream values from Solarized for improved legibility New features: